simon-benigeri/machine-teaching-literature/machine teaching systems/data programming/README.md

 <img width="902" alt="Screen Shot 2021-10-27 at 3 11 29 PM" src="https://user-images.githubusercontent.com/44941782/139139774-76b9d891-d80c-4053-8db5-5378d175f3b5.png">

 ### [Ruler: Data Programming by Demonstration for Document Labeling](https://aclanthology.org/2020.findings-emnlp.181/)
+Data programming reduces the cost of creating a training set by encoding domain knowledge as labeling functions over source data.

+It requires:
+  1. domain expertise
-  - Data programming aims to reduce the cost of curating training data by encoding domain knowledge as labeling functions over source data.
-As such it not only requires domain expertise but also programming experience, a skill that many subject matter experts lack.
-Additionally, generating functions by enumerating rules is not only time consuming but also inherently difficult, even for people with programming experience.
-In this paper we introduce Ruler, an interactive system that synthesizes labeling rules using span-level interactive demonstrations over document examples.
+  2. programming experience - which subject matter experts do not have

+Also, generating functions by enumerating rules is not only time consuming but also inherently difficult, even for people with programming experience.

+Ruler is an interactive system that synthesizes labeling rules using span-level interactive demonstrations over document examples.
 Ruler is a first-of-a-kind implementation of data programming by demonstration (DPBD).
 This new framework aims to relieve users from the burden of writing labeling functions, enabling them to focus on higher-level semantic analysis, such as identifying relevant signals for the labeling task.
-We compare Ruler with conventional data programming through a user study conducted with 10 data scientists who were asked to create labeling functions for sentiment and spam classification tasks.
-Results show Ruler is easier to learn and to use, and that it offers higher overall user-satisfaction while providing model performances comparable to those achieved by conventional data programming.